-Current zoning and other policies and procedures are determined to be generally neutral on their effect of the existing concentrations of poverty.
-Past actions, such as the bisecting of the city with I-84 have had more lingering effects.
+Current zoning and other policies and procedures are determined to be generally neutral in their effect on the existing concentrations of poverty.
+Past actions, such as the bisecting of the city with I-84, have had more lingering effects.

 Zoning Policies